With this post you will learn how to use demographics in a more identity and psychology-based way.

-Demographics as identity
+Marketing Strategy Tip #1 – Demographics as an identity

-In most cases, demographics operate in the background, and simply serve as a tool to determine what ads to show.
+In most businesses, demographics operate in the background, and simply serve as a tool to determine what ads to show.
 But as these ads don’t tend to be very effective, a way to build on this model is to also show customers the demographic information itself.
 Done correctly, this may serve to motivate customers by leveraging who they are and how they perceive themselves (what the psychology literature might call their “identity”).

-The goal of this approach is to move away from “You might prefer X” and arrive at “People like you prefer X.” With surprisingly few exceptions, people like to feel like they belong, and they tend to prefer to behave as typical members of whatever their relevant social group may be.
+The goal of the identity demographics approach is to move away from “You might prefer X” and arrive at “People like you prefer X.” With surprisingly few exceptions, people like to feel like they belong, and they tend to prefer to behave as typical members of whatever their relevant social group may be.
 There are a couple different reasons this may happen, but typically it involves a desire to have a coherent identity or a desire to appear acceptable to others (sometimes even if no one may be watching).
 This is why, for example, public service advertisements that make claims like “4 out of 5 people do X” tend to be relatively successful.